boshtannik/network_simulator/README.md

                   * For each sender modem says that modem to stop broadcasting byte of that tick.
                   * For each receiver modem says that modem can grab received byte and store it into received bytes queue.
 ```
 You can call those methods by yourself or call `start_simulation_thread()` and `stop_simulation_thread()` respectively to make simulator do all job described above automatically.

+Simulator contains ethers.
+Ethers contains modems.

+To use it.
+1. You shall create simulator.
+2. You shall create ether.
+3. You shall create modem.
+4. You shall register your created modem in the ethers you want it to share.
+5. You shall update the simulator ticks by one of provided strategies above.

 ## The project is pretty fresh, and is welcomed to be extended by pull requests.
 * Virtual modems now supports only embedded-io traits, other traits are welcomed to be implemented also.